-Citizens of countries without a visa waiver deal, including China, India, and all African nations, even those who are permanent residents of the U.S, will require a Schengen Visa to travel to Germany.
-This costs €60 ($68) and covers travel in all countries within the Schengen Area of Europe, which have abolished border controls between each other.
+Citizens of other countries which do not have visa waiver deals, including China, India, and all African nations, will need a Schengen visa to travel to Germany, even if they are permanent residents of a country with visa-free travel arrangements.
+This covers travel in all countries within the Schengen Area of Europe (countries which have abolished border controls between each other).

 How do I apply for a visa to go to Germany?